 Other times, the decision is just a matter of policy in particular Counties or for particular cases.
 For instance, the Cook County State’s Attorney’s Office has a general policy of taking all gun-related, or UUW cases to a Grand Jury.
 It is extremely rare to have a Preliminary Hearing in Cook County for a UUW case.
 Preliminary Hearings are unheard of in DuPage County and Kane County.
 Prosecutors in DuPage County and Kane County take almost every felony case before a Grand Jury.

-James Dimeas is a nationally-recognized, award-winning, criminal defense lawyer with over-26 years of experience handling criminal defense cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
-Attorney and Practice Magazine gave James Dimeas the “Top 10 Criminal Defense Attorney Award for Illinois.”
-The National Academy of Criminal Defense Attorneys gave James Dimeas the “Top 10 Attorney Award for the State of Illinois.”
-Recently, James Dimeas was recognized by the American Society of legal Advocates as a “Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018 and 2019.”
-Expertise named James Dimeas as a “Best Criminal Defense Lawyer in Chicago.”
+James Dimeas is a nationally-recognized, award-winning, criminal defense lawyer with over-27 years of experience handling criminal defense cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+Attorney and Practice Magazine gave James Dimeas its “Top 10 Criminal Defense Attorney Award for Illinois.”
+The National Academy of Criminal Defense Attorneys gave James Dimeas its “Top 10 Attorney Award for the State of Illinois.”
+Recently, James Dimeas was recognized by the American Society of Legal Advocates as a “Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018 and 2019.”
+Expertise named James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
 James Dimeas was named a “Best DUI Attorney.”
 The American Institute of Criminal Law Attorneys recognized James Dimeas as a “10 Best Attorney for Client Satisfaction.”
 The National Trial Lawyers named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
 AVVO rates James Dimeas as “Superb”, the highest rating possible for any criminal defense lawyer in the United States.

 If you are facing criminal charges, you can always contact James Dimeas anytime for a free and confidential consultation.
 You can always talk to James Dimeas personally by calling him at 847-807-7405.